Extra-curricular opportunities

 Students might represent governments, international organizations, social movements or the media.
 Recent scenarios have included the Mediterranean refugee crisis, US election insurgency, the Qatar world cup and even (in 2018) a global pandemic!
 They are held over three days in a local conference venue – and they’re free!

-Parliamentary Placement: Westminster and Cardiff
+Parliamentary Placement: House of Commons, Westminster and Senedd, Cardiff

 Exchanges